Kemal Bilbaşar: Biography

 He was born in Çanakkale.
 His father is Hüsnü Naim Efendi, a police chief commissioner from the Caucasus, and his mother is Nuriye Hanım, who is an immigrant from Bulgaria.
 Naim Efendi, who graduated from Sofia University, went to Thessaloniki as the police chief after his appointment came out after serving in Çanakkale for a while.
 Upon the death of Naim Efendi, who worked here for a while, the family migrated to Çanakkale, his previous place of duty.
 The family had to leave here in 1915 after the Çanakkale front was also bombarded during World War I.

+Bilbaşar was among the contributors of the literary magazine Adımlar between 1943 and 1944.